abdelrahman-elkady/se-tutorial/lab-3.md

     - npm install locally
 - create package.json
     - read package.json
-    - npm install from package and adding dependencey
+    - npm install from package and adding dependency
     - npm test
     - npm run [script]
 - How to use git